elastisys/compliantkubernetes/docs/user-guide/alerts.md

 ---
-description: Alerting on metrics with AlertManager in Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
+description: Alerting on metrics with AlertManager in Welkin, the security-focused Kubernetes distribution.
 search:
   boost: 2
 tags: